 With 24 all-electric cars going head-to-head, the London race will be a first for top-level international motorsport.
 Made possible by the emissions-free nature of the Gen2 cars, the unique track weaves its way both inside and outside of ExCeL London.

 The London race will also be the first time that German car giants Audi, BMW, Mercedes-Benz and Porsche line-up for a major motorsport event in the UK.
 With Audi and BMW already present, both Porsche and Mercedes-Benz join the Championship as full manufacturer teams at the beginning of the 2019/20 season.

-Standing as a home E-Prix for British teams Envision Virgin Racing and Panasonic Jaguar Racing, the London race could see all five British Formula E drivers go head-to-head on home turf.
+Standing as a home E-Prix for British teams Envision Virgin Racing and Panasonic Jaguar Racing, the London race could see all four British Formula E drivers go head-to-head on home turf.

-Be the first to hear about ticket releases and information about the 2020 London E-Prix.
+Be the first to hear any news or information about the 2020 London E-Prix.